-A bold vision has clear outcomes.
+There should be a sense of where you will be at the end of a multi-year funding term and the strategy, resources, and timeline required to achieve it.
 We want to hear about the changes that would take place because of your idea, not just the components that go into implementing it.

 You and your capable and confident team have the backing of a nonprofit, NGO, or institution (or is part of a collaboration between multiple such entities).
 This organization should be able to receive philanthropic funds and have the core infrastructure necessary to support the work.
 (Note: Past projects have had an annual operating budget of $1 million or more.)

 Each year, Audacious sources ideas through our open ideas survey and from a global network of partners and donors.
 Ideas can be submitted throughout the year and we review them on a rolling basis.
 Deadlines for the current cycle can be found below in the FAQs.

 Interested candidates can share their Audacious ideas by completing a brief survey (see link below).